The Meaning of the Wave Function

 Is this perhaps the origin of seeing the event as a

-collapse"?
+"collapse" of the wave function?
 Einstein already in 1905 saw something

 nonlocal about the photon and that there is both a wave aspect and a particle aspect to electromagnetic radiation.
 He will make those aspects more clear and in 1909 describe the wave-particle relationship more clearly than it is usually presented today, with all the confusion about whether photons and electrons are waves or particles or both.

 Louis de Broglie in 1924 suggested there is a matter wave associated with any material particle.
-For

 Today the wave is an abstract complex wave function Ψ whose square gives us the probability of finding a particle.
 Many locations have some probability of being the position until the moment when the particle is found somewhere.
 At that moment, the probability of its being anywhere else goes instantly to zero.